 Final BSAI harvest specifications include PSC limits for red king crab, Tanner crab, and C. opilio crab, which are established based on formulas in the FMP, and regulations.
 The Council recommends target fishery apportionments of these limits for the BSAI trawl limited access sector.
-The 2023 and 2024 crab PSC limits have been revised using the current crab biomass amounts.
+The 2023 and 2024 crab PSC limits have been revised for 2024 and 2025 using the current crab biomass amounts.

-Federal regulations at 679.21(e)(3)(i)(B)(I) state that the Red King Crab Savings Subarea is closed to nonpelagic trawl gear if Alaska Department of Fish and Game (ADF&G) does not set a TAC for red king crab in the Bristol Bay area in the previous year.
-A GHL is not set for the 2022/2023 Bristol Bay red king crab season, thus the area will be closed to nonpelagic trawl gear in 2023.
+Federal regulations at 679.21(e)(3)(i)(B)(1) state that the Red King Crab Savings Subarea is closed to nonpelagic trawl gear if Alaska Department of Fish and Game (ADF&G) does not set a TAC for red king crab in the Bristol Bay area in the previous year.
+A GHL has been set for the 2023/2024 Bristol Bay red king crab season, thus the area will be open to nonpelagic trawl gear in 2024.
+The Council recommends the red king crab bycatch limit for non-pelagic trawl fisheries within the RKCSS up to 25 percent of the red king crab PSC allowance (see § 679.21(e)(3)(ii)(B)(2)).